serengil/deepface/README.md

 ## Contribution

-Pull requests are welcome.
+Pull requests are welcome!
 You should run the unit tests locally by running [`test/unit_tests.py`](https://github.com/serengil/deepface/blob/master/tests/unit_tests.py).
-Please share the unit test result logs in the PR.
-Deepface is currently compatible with TF 1 and 2 versions.
-Change requests should satisfy those requirements both.
+Once a PR sent, GitHub test workflow will be run automatically and unit test results will be available in GitHub actions before approval.

 ## Support